 But the market’s risk-on attitude is starting to taper back some.
 Interest rates are rising.
 The Federal Reserve is unwinding its balance sheet.
 Economic growth globally is slowing.
 Government debt levels are high.
 Overall, macro risks in the market are bigger now than they have been in recent memory, and as such, investors are adopting a more risk-adverse mentality than before.

 What is the investment implication of this?
 It is probably a good time to shift money into cheap stocks with low risk profiles.
 I don’t think you throw in the towel on growth names.
 The fundamentals remain strong, and growth stocks should still do well.
-But, just in case a Black Swan emerges which hits growth stocks hard, it is smart to hedge by owning some cheap stocks that will offset that potential blow.
+But, just in case a Black Swan emerges that hits growth stocks hard, it is smart to hedge by owning some cheap stocks that will offset that potential blow.

 Which stocks should you buy?
-Here’s a list of 15 of my favorite cheap stocks with low risk profiles.
+Here’s a list of 15 of my favorite cheap stocks with low risk profiles:

 The bull thesis on AT&T (NYSE:T) is pretty simple.
 This is a telecom giant that provides one of the most important utilities in the known world today: the internet.
 AT&T also provides wireless service coverage and cable connectivity.
 Demand for internet and wireless services will not waver, regardless of economic backdrop or rising rates, because they have no substitute.
 Cable connectivity is dropping, but should be replaced by streaming demand.
 Thus, AT&T offers tremendous operational stability.